 Working together, our relationship can become a pathway to a better understanding of yourself and those around you.

-I am a fully trained and qualified psychotherapeutic counsellor (BA Hons in Integrative-Relational Counselling) and a register member of British Association of Counselling & Psychotherapy (BACP) working in private practice and community services.
+I am a fully trained and qualified psychotherapeutic counsellor (BA Hons in Integrative-Relational Counselling) and a register member of British Association of Counselling & Psychotherapy (BACP) working with adults and young people.

 Training, qualifications & experience